SebastianCastano16/Flappy-Bird-Videogame/README.md

                                                           Flappy Bird VideoGame

-This project is a Flappy Plane Videogame programmed in Java.
-The game runs on 60 FPS(Frames per second) on a 16 by 12  JFrame window.
+-Designed a Flappy Plane Videogame in Java that game runs on 60 FPS(Frames per second) on a 16 by 12  JFrame window.

-A fun endless runner, avoiding tunnels and collecting coins.
+-Created a fun endless runner using sprites with a simple keystroke listener, the space bar, collision detction set in place, so avoid the tunnels, and collecting coins with score tracking and level updated onto the screen.